mattwarkentin/openmpp/README.md

 The `oncosimx` package contains many functions that provide access to nearly every OpenM++ API endpoint.
-However, users will typically only use a smaller set of functions for most tasks.
+However, users will typically only use a smaller set of functions for most common tasks.

 ### User Authentication